conan-io/conan-io.github.io/_posts/2025-11-25-How-to-use-sanitizers-in-your-conan-workflow.markdown

 **Use Debug Builds:** Sanitizers work best with debug builds, as they provide more information for error reporting.
 Ensure your Conan settings use build_type=Debug.

-**Monitor Performance:** Sanitizers can introduce performance overhead.
-Use them primarily during development and testing, and switch to non-instrumented builds for production releases.

 ---

 ## Conclusion: Sanitizers Without the Chaos